 It seems like there’s no rest for a small business owner.
-Whether you’re keeping up with day to day things, or rushing to put out fires, there’s always something to be done.
+Whether you’re keeping up with day to day things, trying to finance your business, or rushing to put out fires, there’s always something to be done.
 It’s easy to get overwhelmed by all the different aspects of running your own business, and that’s why everyone is not an entrepreneur.

 For many business owners, useful mobile apps have been a major benefit – apps aren’t just for social media and ordering takeout.
 There are quite a few apps on the market that can make a big difference in your daily productivity, helping you streamline cumbersome tasks so you can focus on what matters.
 From financials to client communication, these 7 apps can help make your life as a small business owner a whole lot easier.